Day 1 — Arrival in Reykjavik

-Day 2 — At Sea
+Day 2 — Embarkation Day in Akureyri

-Day 3-4 — East Greenland
+Days 3 and 4 — East Greenland

-Day 5-7 — South Greenland
+Days 5 to 7 — South Greenland

-Climbers and mountaineers around the world know Tasermiut Fjord, known as one of the world’s most prolific big wall playgrounds.
-This part of Greenland is one of the most dramatic, being nicknamed the “Arctic Patagonia.”
-A bit of a history lesson will be provided here, as you learn about the settlements of the area, founded by Erik the Red.
-As we round Cape Farewell, the southernmost point in Greenland, we will call in at the natural hot springs found in the Uunartoq area, soak in the geothermal waters and watch the icebergs pass by.
+Climbers and mountaineers around the world know Tasermiut Fjord, one of the world’s most prolific big-wall playgrounds.
+This part of Greenland is particularly dramatic, being nicknamed the Arctic Patagonia.
+A bit of a history lesson will be provided here as you learn about the settlements of the area, founded by Erik the Red.
+As we round Cape Farewell, the southernmost point of Greenland, we will call in at the natural hot springs found in the Uunartoq area, soak in the geothermal waters and watch the icebergs pass by.

-Days 8-13 — Greenland’s West Coast
+Days 8 to 13 — Greenland’s West Coast

-The nearby town of Sisimiut is an interesting place to visit as there are more dog sleds here than humans.
-Evighedsfjorden, meaning Fjord of Eternity, is a favored place for us to put the Zodiacs in the water for some more in-depth exploration.
+The nearby town of Sisimiut is an interesting place to visit, as there are more dogsleds here than humans.
+Evighedsfjorden, which means “Fjord of Eternity,” is a favored place for us to put the Zodiacs in the water for some more in-depth exploration.
 This long, deep fjord has very few settlements, so you’ll come to appreciate nature in its rawest form.
 There will be an opportunity for hiking among the towering mountains, and you’ll have plenty of chances to photograph the colorful tundra and dramatic landscapes.

 Day 14 — Disembarkation in Kangerlussuaq

-Day 15 — Copenhagen (Departure)
+Day 15 — Depart Reykjavik

-Today you can make you way home at your leisure or spend some more time in Copenhagen.
+After breakfast, you can make your way home at your leisure or spend some more time in Reykjavik.

-MANDATORY TRANSFER PACKAGE INCLUDES:
+2018 MANDATORY TRANSFER PACKAGE INCLUDES:

-- Transfers to and from ship
+- Transfers to and from the ship

-- Charter Flight from Kangerlussuaq to Copenhagen
+- Charter flight from Kangerlussuaq to Reykjavik